Research

 address public health concerns by efficient triaging of the uninfected from

 the infected.
-Within this context, we design and implement microfluidic, rapid
+Within this context, we design and implement microfluidic,

-identification and antimicrobial susceptibility testing (PNAS 2019 Link).
+pathogen identification and antimicrobial susceptibility testing (PNAS 2019 Link).

 |